JandroMejia97/market-spring-boot/README.md

 # Market REST API / Spring Boot
+## About the project
-A REST API created with Spring Boot.
+At the moment of its conception, this project is for learning purposes.
+Is a REST API created with Spring Boot.
 Implement authentication with JSON Web Token.